 DRIVING LASERS AND CRT MONITORS WITH SOUND SIGNALS

 Probably as a consequence of the renewed interest towards analog circuitry and modular synthesizers, in the last few years, analog video synthesis has become increasingly popular in the community of electronic musicians and multimedia artists.
-An easy first approach is through vector graphics: one can start experimenting with Oscilloscopes and Lasers in a very intuitive way with just a couple of oscillators.
+An easy first approach is through vector graphics: one can start experimenting with Oscilloscopes and Lasers in a very intuitive way within just a couple of hours with easy to find and cheap hardware.
+This is an excuse not only to diverge attention from the energy-consuming widespread digital projectors, but also an excuse to talk about recycling technology, laser energy which is much more efficient, engaging the participants to reflect on the sociopolitical impact of technology in a retrospective on technologisation: what ‘old’ means, and what value the ‘new’ really adds.

 The appeal of vector graphics may derive from the seemingly infinite resolution, the line-based aesthetic, and the intrinsic impermanence of the display.
 Other motivations lie in repurposing obsolescent hardware, reimplementing historical devices, or simply diverging from mainstream approaches to video.